khanhnguyen15/project-madam-website/index.md

 | Conservative | Mean Female Scores | 10.339 |
 {: .tablelines}

-The results above would appear to present a slight leaning towards higher complexity for males, and a quick statistical test will prove that these results are **extremely statistically significant**, both in the differences between gender and in the differences between news sources.
-That means we can say with high confidence that conservative news sources choose more complex quotes than liberals, and that both of them choose systematically more complex quotes for men than for women.
+The results above would appear to present a **slight leaning towards higher complexity for males**, and a quick statistical test will prove that these results are **statistically significant** with a confidence level of 99%, both in the differences between gender and in the differences between news sources.
+That means we can say with high confidence that conservative news sources choose more complex quotes than liberal ones, and that **both of them choose systematically more complex quotes for men than for women**.

 However, given that in general we have high levels of complexity for all the groups considered on the table above, it will not reflect in a very big change of public perception in that respect.
 Nevertheless, it is good to keep in mind that here we found yet another bias.